expo/expo/docs/pages/push-notifications/using-fcm.md

   }
   ```

-5. Confirm that the API key in the `google-services.json` file has the correct restrictions in the [Google Cloud Platform API Credentials console](https://console.cloud.google.com/apis/credentials).
-Firebase requires the API key to have access to both `Firebase Cloud Messaging API` and `Firebase Installations API` for push notifications to work correctly.
-The API key in the `google-services.json` file can be found under the `client.api_key.current_key` field, e.g.
+5. Confirm that your API key in `google-services.json` has the correct "API restrictions" in the [Google Cloud Platform API Credentials console](https://console.cloud.google.com/apis/credentials).
+For push notifications to work correctly, Firebase requires the API key to either be unrestricted (the key can call any API), or have access to both `Firebase Cloud Messaging API` and `Firebase Installations API`.
+The API key can be found under the `client.api_key.current_key` field in `google-services.json`.

   ```javascript
   {